Blog Article

 The Five Components of Internal Control icon

 Believe it or not, internal control is your job, too!
 In fact, it is mandated by the Budget and Accounting Procedures Act of 1950, which required agencies to establish systems of internal control.
 The Federal Managers Financial Integrity Act of 1982 strengthened this system by requiring agency heads to report annually according to prescribed internal control standards and guidance of the Government Accountability Office (GAO) and Office of Management and Budget (OMB).
-There are five components of internal control, 17 associated principles, and 47 attributes.
+There are five types of internal controls including, 17 associated principles, and 47 attributes.
 This article will focus primarily on the five components.

 Control Environment